2001 Generali Open – Singles

 Àlex Corretja was the defending champion but lost in the second round to Stefan Koubek.

-Nicolás Lapentti won in the final 1–6, 6–4, 7–5, 7–5 against Albert Costa.
+Sixth-seeded Nicolás Lapentti won in the final 1–6, 6–4, 7–5, 7–5 against Albert Costa.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye to the second round.